flatlogic/react-dashboard/README.md

 > [http://localhost:3000/](http://localhost:3000/) — Node.js server<br>
 > [http://localhost:3000/graphql](http://localhost:3000/graphql) — GraphQL server and IDE<br>

+#### 5. Run `yarn build`

+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

 Now you can open your web app in a browser, on mobile devices and start hacking.
 Whenever you modify any of the source files inside the `/src` folder, the module bundler ([Webpack](http://webpack.github.io/)) will recompile the